 Elastic demand refers to the variability in the number of units sold when the price of a product or service changes.
-Thus, a product is said to have elastic demand if sales drop in concert with an increase in price, or sales jump in concert with a decrease in price.
+The concept is used to set the prices of products and services.
+A product is said to have elastic demand if sales drop in concert with an increase in price, or sales jump in concert with a decrease in price.

 In some cases, the quantity sold does not change appreciably, even when there is a significant change in price.
 If so, this is called inelastic demand.

 From a pricing formulation perspective, elastic demand is of considerable concern.
 If it is not possible to increase prices without experiencing a sharp decline in sales volume, a business must essentially rely on cost reductions or expansion into new sales regions to generate a profit over the long term.
 Price elasticity is particularly common when the products of competing companies are not well differentiated, or where substitute products are readily accessible.

 Conversely, a company is in a much better position when customers are willing to accept price increases and still maintain approximately the same sales volume, thereby increasing company profits.
 Inelasticity arises when a company can clearly separate the features of its products from those of competitors, and customers assign value to these differences.

 Elastic demand can be defined with the following formula: